Our Mission and Services

 - Our Emergency Shelter Program provides overnight shelter each night of the year for up to 160 men, women and children who are experiencing homelessness.
 Shelter services are available from 6:00pm – 7:00am daily (8:00am on Sunday), and are supplemented by light dinners provided in partnership with Life’s Kitchen and the Idaho Foodbank.
 Single men and women have separate sleeping facilities in the shelter while sharing a common dining/recreation hall.
 Families are housed in another section of the shelter and share their own hospitality room.

 - Our Supportive Services Program was designed to create a very focused assessment from shelter entry to shelter exit.
-Our caseworkers assess the needs of our guests through the STEP program then connect them with the appropriate community partners serving the homeless population.
+Our caseworkers assess the needs of our guests then connect them with the appropriate community partners serving the homeless population.

 - Identification and official documents